-Probiotics can be used as biological control agents [29, 30].
-This activity (which activity??) has been reported with lactic acid bacteria (Lactobacillus and Pediococcus genus) as biocontrol agents against the phytopathogenic and spoilage bacteria and fungi
+Probiotics can be used as biological control agents of other bacteria and fungi [29, 30].
+This function has been reported with lactic acid bacteria (Lactobacillus and Pediococcus genus) as biocontrol agents against the phytopathogenic and spoilage bacteria and fungi [31].

-[31].
 A bacterial strain (Alteromonas haloplanktis) isolated from the gonads of Chilean scallop displayed in vitro inhibitory activity against the pathogens V. ordalii, V. parahaemolyticus, V. anguillarum, V. alginolyticus, and Aeromonas hydrophila [32].
 The exact modes of action of the probiotics are not well understood, but it is suggested that microbial populations may release chemical substances such as antibiotics, lysozymes, proteases, hydrogen peroxide and organic acids that have a bactericidal or bacteriostatic effects on other microbial populations.
 Rouse.
-[33] reported that a lactic (what??) strain Pediococcus pentosaceous produced antifungal (what??).
-Other modes of action are by competition for nutrients as iron or adhesion sites on gut or other tissue surfaces, by enhancement of the immune systems of animals against infections by viruses, bacteria, fungi, and parasites or by improvement of water quality (water quality, how do you mean??)
-[29].
+[33] reported that the lactic acid bacteria Pediococcus pentosaceous produced antifungal peptides (not completely characterized), with potential applications in the food industry to prevent fungal spoilage of food.
+Other modes of action are by competition for nutrients as iron or adhesion sites on gut or other tissue surfaces, or by enhancement of the immune systems of animals against infections by viruses, bacteria, fungi, and parasites [29].